Pelican-Elegant/elegant/documentation/content/Components/table-of-contents.md

 ---
-Title: Add A Table Of Contents to Your Pages
+Title: Add A Table Of Contents to Your Articles
 Tags: reST, markdown, navigation, web-design, contents
-Category: Appearance & Style
+Category: Components
 Date: 2014-03-18 11:03
 Slug: how-elegant-displays-table-of-contents
 Comment_id: lm95rjd-how-elegant-displays-table-of-contents
-Subtitle:
 Summary: Elegant can be configured to provide a non-intrusive Table of Contents, giving a cleaner reading experience for the user.
-Keywords:
 Authors: Talha Mansoor, Jack De Winter
 ---